Lizck4/discrete-math-assignment/README.md

 ```

-if the command is not working, run this instead:
+If the command is not working, run this instead:

 ```ruby
 sudo pip3 install pygame (to install the packages as Admin)